Join my community and get a

 My book, The Recovering Spender, discussed how I accomplished this mind shift, and how it changed my family's financial future.

-Being unable to account for unplanned expenses was one of the reasons that I never thought budgeting could work for us.
+Being unable to account for unplanned expenses was one of the reasons that I never thought budgeting could work for me.
 Something ALWAYS comes up, right?
 Whether the car breaks down, you get an unexpected medical bill, one of your kids takes a trip to the emergency room, etc. Things happen outside of your control, and many of these things cost you lots of money.

 So how do you plan for these?
 You don't.
 But because you have control and a plan for where your money is going, you can revisit your budget to figure out the best way to absorb the cost.
-These unplanned expenses are the primary reason why we recommend saving for an emergency fund.
+These unplanned expenses are the primary reason why I recommend saving for an emergency fund.
 I cannot imagine the thought of dealing with an unplanned expense while not budgeting.

 Here is a question that often comes up – how often does your spending go exactly as planned?

-So if we miss our budget target consistently, why do we go through this exercise?
-Because long-term, we will NOT miss.
 According to NASA, the difference between weather and climate is a measure of time.Weather is what conditions of the atmosphere are over a short period of time, and climate is how the atmosphere “behaves” over relatively long periods of time.

 Weather is erratic – there are a billion weatherman jokes for a reason – despite all of the state-of-the-art weather technology and years of schooling, the accuracy of weather forecasts can only be so good.
 Ask a weatherman to predict the temperature 3 weeks out.
 He could easily be 20-30 degrees off, and forget trying to predict precipitation that far our.
 But climate is the average of all of those anomalies, and it is not erratic.